Using the A/V equipment in WWH 101 and 102

 The switch auto-detects the input of a laptop.
 Otherwise it will display the output from the PC.
-Once the laptop cable (extending out of the top of the cabinet)is connected to a laptop, the input device should automatically change.
-The should take up to 10 or 15 seconds before the image from the laptop is displayed on he screen by the projector.
+Once the laptop cable (extending out of the top of the cabinet) is connected to a laptop, the input device should automatically change.
+This could take up to 10 or 15 seconds before the image from the laptop is displayed on the screen by the projector.

 Sending the Laptop Display to the Projector